amani2409/ESA3_PyGame_RescueBunnies/README.md

   - For navigating:
     - Press 'd' to move to the right side
     - Press 'a' to move to the left side
-    - Press 's' when you collide with a NPC Bunny to catch it
+    - Press 'g' when you collide with a NPC Bunny to catch it
     - Then move with the bunny to the house
     - Press 'w' to release it
     - Press 'esc' if you want to end this game, you will then get to the start menu

 ### End/Lost Screen:
-  - If you didn't rescued all the bunnies within the given time, you can try it again, otherwise you won't go to the next level.
+  - if you didn't rescued all the bunnies within the given time you can try it again, otherwise you won't go to the next level
   - Press 'r' to restart the game
   - Press 'h' to return to the start menu
-  - Press 'q' to quit the game

-### Won Level:
-  - If you won this level you get to a new screen
-  - Press 'h' to return to the start menu
-  - Press 'n' to go to the next level
   - Press 'q' to quit the game

 ## File Overview: